-Administrators can use Horizon Client group policy settings to control the availability of the Log in as current user check box and to specify its default value.
-Administrators can also use group policy to specify which Connection Server instances accept the user identity and credential information that is passed when users select the Log in as current user check box in Horizon Client.
+Administrators can use Horizon Client group policy settings to control the availability of the Log in as current user setting in the Options menu and to specify its default value.
+Administrators can also use group policy to specify which Connection Server instances accept the user identity and credential information that is passed when users select Log in as current user in Horizon Client.